 Service relocations in Domain

-These works are being delivered by a Managing Contractor, John Holland, and include the relocation and protection of over 100 underground utility services such as water, gas, power and telecommunications, as well as site preparation works across the project.
+These works are being delivered by a Managing Contractor, John Holland, and include the relocation and protection of over 100 underground utility services such as water, gas, power and telecommunications, as well as the construction of the South Yarra Main Sewer.

 What we are doing

 In the Domain precinct works include identifying underground services and the relocation and protection of these services.

 Construction activity will be sequenced and coordinated with other works happening in the area, such as those being undertaken by Yarra Trams, to reduce disruption to residents, businesses and public transport users.

 - Relocating existing services, including power and telecommunications cables, gas pipelines, stormwater drains, sewerage and water pipelines and mains within the Shrine Reserve.

 - The relocation of gas services in Bromby Street and Domain Street (expected to start from late April)

 - Power, gas and water services in Park Street, South Melbourne and St Kilda Road (expected to start from May)